 Regarding the almost not existing difference: There are lots of offers for double rooms with shared bathroom and breakfast.
 This is a very good option as the prices for these rooms are way better than having your own bathroom.

 The more you pay the better the hotel (often but not always).
 Unfortunately, we cannot afford it.
 Well, we could, but then we had to travel less and this is not an option.

-Hotels are often the most comfy option and offer a 24 hours service.
-You might need this, but usually you don’t.
+Hotels are often the comfiest option and offer a 24 hours service.
+You might need this, but usually, you don’t.

 We used this a few times now.
-And were always happy with our stay.
+And we were always happy with our stay.